Margins

 Rupturing Object White was made, and continues to be made, in the margins; these are the very conditions through which the work has been shaped, encountered, and understood.
 The project developed under precarious circumstances, making use of a daylight photography studio at the University of Gloucestershire whenever access was possible.
 As a PhD student, I was neither guaranteed nor formally provided with dedicated studio space by the university.
 Following a difficult supervisory relationship that deteriorated significantly, I was subjected to surveillance and subsequently uninvited from exhibiting work at the onsite gallery.
 Yet I have remained committed to the belief that work can exist within the cracks of the ivory tower: that it can inhabit institutional margins while simultaneously critiquing the structures that produce those margins, and, in doing so, generate innovative forms of existence and resistance.

 Alongside this, I have increasingly made work outside of institutional walls, using exterior and non-sanctioned spaces as sites of production, thought, meaning-making and relating otherwise.
 I would strongly encourage students and artists to recognise this as a viable and necessary strategy when the institution in which they study or work becomes epistemically violent, extractive, or creatively restrictive.
-To work outside is not simply to relocate practice physically, but to refuse the terms under which knowledge, legitimacy, and artistic value are too often policed within academic structures.
+To work outside is not simply to relocate practice physically, but to refuse the terms under which knowledge, legitimacy, and artistic value are too often assigned within academic structures.
 In this sense, the outside becomes not a deficit of resources, but a generative condition from which other visual, critical, and political possibilities can emerge.

 Outdoor and in-between spaces